 It is typically safe to consume a small amount of alcohol while taking Sildenafil.

-Heavy drinking may increase your chances of experiencing side effects.
+However, heavy drinking may increase your chances of experiencing its side effects.

-Some of the most common side effects of combining Sildenafil and alcohol are:
+Some of the most common side effects of combining Sildenafil (Viagra) and alcohol are:

 - Muscular aches